DataDog/integrations-extras/akamai_datastream_2/README.md

 ### Validation

 To validate that this integration is configured properly, [search for logs with the source `akamai.datastream`][3].
+You may have to wait a few minutes after configuring the datastream in Akamai before logs are visible in Datadog.

 ## Data Collected